lenskit/java.lenskit.org/research/index.md

 ### 2015

 -   F. Maxwell Harper, Funing Xu, Harmanpreet Kaur, Kyle Condiff, Shuo Chang, and Loren Terveen.
 2015.
 Putting Users in Control of Their Recommendations.
 In *Proceedings of the 9th ACM Conference on Recommender Systems (RecSys ’15)*.
-New York, NY, USA: ACM, 3–10.
+ACM.
 DOI=[10.1145/2792838.2800179](http://dx.doi.org/10.1145/2792838.2800179)

 -   Michael D. Ekstrand, Daniel Kluver, F. Maxwell Harper, and Joseph A. Konstan.
 2015.
 [Letting Users Choose Recommender Algorithms: An Experimental Study](http://md.ekstrandom.net/research/pubs/choose-recs).
 In *Proceedings of the Ninth ACM Conference on Recommender Systems (RecSys ‘15)*.
 ACM.
 DOI=[10.1145/2792838.2800195](http://doi.acm.org/10.1145/2792838.2800195).

 -   Axel Magnuson, Vijay Dialani, and Deepa Mallela.
 2015.
 Event Recommendation Using Twitter Activity.
 In *Proceedings of the 9th ACM Conference on Recommender Systems (RecSys ’15)*.
-New York, NY, USA: ACM, 331–332.
+ACM.
 DOI=[10.1145/2792838.2796556](http://dx.doi.org/10.1145/2792838.2796556).

 -  Martin Wischenbart, Sergio Firmenich, Gustavo Rossi, and Manuel Wimmer.
 2015.
 [Recommender Systems for the People — Enhancing Personalization in Web Augmentation](http://ceur-ws.org/Vol-1438/paper10.pdf).
-In *Proceedings of the RecSys '15 Join Workshop on Interfaces and Human Decision Making for Recommender Systems (IntIRS '15)*.
+In *Proceedings of the RecSys '15 Joint Workshop on Interfaces and Human Decision Making for Recommender Systems (IntIRS '15)*.

 -   Maria Soledad Pera and Yiu-kai Ng.
 2015.
 [A Recommendation-Based Book-Exchange System Without Using Wish Lists](http://ceur-ws.org/Vol-1441/recsys2015_poster1.pdf).
 In *Poster Proceedings of ACM RecSys 2015*.